secoast00/file_importer/README.markdown

 2. Pull the code to your local system.
 3. Verify that you're using the correct Ruby and Rails versions.
 4. Run "Bundle" to setup the appropriate gems.
+5. Run "bundle exec db:migrate" to setup the database.
-5. Startup the rails server by running "bundle exec rails s"
+6. Startup the rails server by running "bundle exec rails s"
-6. Access the site at "http://localhost:3000"
+7. Access the site at "http://localhost:3000"
-7. On the displayed screen select a file then select the upload button.
+8. On the displayed screen select a file then select the upload button.
-8. See "TaDa" appear.
+9. See "TaDa" appear.

 ## Thoughts
 This code sample has no testing to speak of.
 It is just a quick solution.